 - 1 spatula

-- Pour the milk in the big bowl.
-Then add in the sugar, oil, chia seeds, baking powder, vanilla sugar and salt.
-Whisk well and let sit for about 5 minutes to let the chia seeds soak.
+- Pour the plant milk in a bowl.
+Then add in the sugar, oil, chia seeds, baking powder and soda, vanilla sugar and salt.
+Whisk well.

 - Add in 1/3 of the fresh blueberries and the flour and blend smooth with a stick blender.
 This gives flavour and colour to the pancakes.